2.Teaching Nouns: What do you have in your pockets?

 (pointing to the letters ‘a’, ‘b’, and ‘c’ on the board)

-By this time, most students will understand the activity and the teacher can pass it over to the students, who take turns repeating the whole sentence, memorizing what has been said by preceding students, and then adding an extra shopping item beginning with the next letter of the alphabet.
+By this time, most students will understand the activity.
+The teacher can pass it over to the students, who take turns repeating the whole sentence, memorizing what has been said by preceding students, and then adding an extra shopping item beginning with the following letter of the alphabet.

-The students soon start to have fun by buying more and more bizarre items and attempting to trip up other students, who are trying to remember an item, by shouting out other items beginning with that letter.
+The students soon start to have fun by buying more bizarre items and attempting to trip up other students who are trying to remember an item by shouting out other items beginning with that letter.
 The exercise can be turned into a game where students are out if they cannot remember an item or say the wrong item.
 It can also be timed so that each student has to say their turn within a specific time.

 Eventually, one student will triumphantly complete a whole ‘alphabet’ shopping list, without mistakes from ‘a to z’.